bryantjay/Portfolio/R - Predicting Online Shopper Intention/README.md

 train_features <- training_set %>% select(-Revenue)
 ```

-## Improved Models
+## Pruned Models

 Now we can train each of our models again using our optimized set of predictors.
-Luckily, this will go much faster this time around for our first four models, since we are utilizing a smaller grouping of variable combinations.
+Luckily, this will go much faster this time around for our first four models, since we are utilizing a smaller group of variable combinations.

 We're also going to add in a random forest model as our fifth model.